-Stuffed Cabbage Rolls in a sweet tomato sauce with a beef and pork stuffing.
-Man Food, written and recipe by my husband!
+Stuffed Cabbage Rolls, also called piggies or Golabki, are made with a beef and pork filling wrapped in cabbage leaves and topped with bacon in a sweet tomato sauce.
+Man Food, post written and recipe by my husband!

 In Northeast PA, as the offspring of “coal crackers”, we normally call these cabbage rolls “piggies”.
 Although, they are know by many names (golabki, golumpki, holubki, pigs in a blanket).
 There aren’t many guys I know that don’t enjoy them.

 Polish lore has it that the strength derived from this hearty Polish golabki recipe helped King Casimir IV Jagiello’s (Grand Duke of Lithuania and King of Poland) army defeat the Teutonic Order in a key battle of the Thirteen Years’ War.